nerdyrodent/YourChoice/README.md

 𝒟(Ω)	"Absurdity engine"	Humor, paradox, creative destruction
 ```

-## How can it help me?
+# How can it help me?
-Just playing with it and watching it evolve is fun enough :p
+Do you like "Choose-Your-Own-Adventure" text games?
+Well, you're golden then as just playing with it and watching it evolve is fun enough :p

 Though if you prefer concrete, practical things you can actually do right now, today, with this architecture active then this is what you can expect (according to the LLMs) :p